attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/IMMN/PHP/app1/README.txt

 This file describes how to set up, configure and run the PHP Applications of the AT&T API Platform Restful sample applications.
-It covers all steps required to register the application on DevConnect and, based on the generated API keys and secrets, create and run one's own full-fledged sample applications.
+It covers all steps required to register the application and, based on the generated API keys and secrets, create and run one's own full-fledged sample applications.